 Istria presents its hilltop towns, UNESCO sites in coastal areas, Roman amphitheatres and rustic villas, beaches, the National Park Brijuni, many artisan food and wine markets, create a paradise for gourmet, culture and nature lovers.
 It also boasts with distinctive wine varieties such white Malvasia, Muscat and ruby-red Teran.
 Istrian wine roads and wine makers feature as the most prominent in all of Croatia.
-Discover the unexpected on this 5-day foodie trail of the Adriatic.
+Discover the unexpected on this Truffles and Wines of Istria Tour.

 J for JURA (France)

 Jura wines (made in Eastern France) are distinctive and unusual wines, the most famous being vin jaune, which is made by a similar process to Sherry.

 Kamptal is named from the river Kamp, that flows directly through.
 It is also home to Austria’s largest wine-producing area, Langenlois.
 Kamptal is one of the most successful wine regions in Austria, and boasts a high percentage of outstanding, quality wine producers.

 L for LOMBARDY (Italy)